Hi, I’m Kellie, a Therapist who works with adults in Newcastle upon Tyne.

 I have a UKCP and BACP Accredited Diploma in Psychotherapeutic Counselling and a UKCP Accredited Diploma in Psychotherapy.

-I am UKCP accredited and can be found on their directory and also The Counselling Directory.
+I am UKCP accredited and can be found in their directory and also The Counselling Directory.

 I have also attended a Mental Health First Aid course and am now a Mental Health First Aider (MHFAider®).
 This course teaches knowledge and skills for providing first aid to support people who may be experiencing poor mental health.